FletchMcKee/kotlin-jni-plugin/README.md

 }
 ```

-**2. Add the Ktjni plugin to your project's build.gradle.kts and choose your header output directory location (optional)**
+**2. Add the Ktjni plugin to your project's build.gradle.kts and choose your header output directory location**

 ```gradle
 plugins {